 If you have a dog that suffers from separation anxiety or your just looking to reduce anxiety in general, give these foods a try.

-Have you tried giving your dogs calming treats?
+Have you tried giving your dog calming treats?
 Which calming foods for dogs have you tried?
-Does your dog exhibit anxiety related behaviors?

 Let us know in the comments below!